 Comment: FWF membership is evaluated within a group of product developers, the sustainability manager and supply chain manager; particularly when writing the workplan and evaluating the performance check report.
 Feedback from agents regarding the progress of suppliers is integrated.
-Filippa K organised a seminar with all relevant stakeholders, including important agents and suppliers, to further define the company's sustainability strategy.

-7.2 Changes from previous Brand Performance Check implemented by affiliate No requirements were included in previous Check In each Brand Performance Check report, FWF may include requirements for changes to management practices.
+7.2 Changes from previous Brand Performance Check implemented by affiliate 66% In each Brand Performance Check report, FWF may include requirements for changes to management practices.
 Progress on achieving these requirements is an important part of FWF membership and its process approach.
 Affiliate should show documentation related to the specific requirements made in the previous Brand Performance Check.
-N/A 4 -2 --- --- -- ----- --- ---- --
+4 4 -2 --- ----- --- -- --- --- ----